lemgandi/3mf2stl/README.md

 should be able to import this stl file into the 3d software of your choice and see a funny cookie cutter thing.

+This program has a usage message with more details on how to use it.
+You can see the usage message and version number by typing its name at the command line.

 == License

 This code is based on the work of Shawn Haylaka, which was released to